 Whether it actually comes to pass remains to be seen …

-- The document was geared for potential investors, so it was designed to make future expenses seem modest.
+- The document was geared for potential investors of artificial intelligence ETFs, so it was designed to make future expenses seem modest.

 - It is, no doubt, at least somewhat obsolete, given that it predated revenue from the past two World Series runs.
 (Shaikin cited a Dodger official who said he would be shocked if 2019 payroll didn’t surpass $200 million.)